 - 1.5 - 2 ounces homemade strawberry simple syrup (or to taste)

 - 4 ounces whole milk (or any milk of choice, heavy cream, or half and half)

 - 2 ounces espresso (can be substituted for strong brewed coffee)

 - To make the strawberry simple syrup, combine strawberries and water in a small saucepan.
 Bring to a boil, then reduce to a simmer.
 Simmer for 20 minutes, until the strawberries are drained of color.

 - Strain the strawberry water using a metal sieve into a separate container.
 DO NOT press down on the berries, although it is tempting to do so, this will make your strawberry syrup cloudy.

-- Once the syrup is drained, add back to the sauce pan over medium-low heat.
-Stir in the allulose and continue stirring to dissolve.
+- Once the syrup is drained, add back to the saucepan over medium-low heat.
+Stir in the sugar and continue stirring to dissolve.
 Once completely dissolved, remove from heat and store in an airtight container.
 Allow to cool completely before adding to iced coffee.

 Assemble the latte

 - Add ice and strawberry chunks to a glass.
 Pour in espresso, followed by milk, and strawberry syrup.